Weston Bears FC: 2007 season

 The 2007 season saw several new coaches join the club, with Michael Boogaard coaching 1st Grade, Chad Dobson mentoring the Reserves and Paul Waters taking the Youth Coach position.
 The coaching transition came along with six teams instead of five with a new junior team coming in, the new U/ 13s.
 In 2007 the Bears also upgraded to a special centennial strip which all six grades will wear.
 With a strong finish to the season the Bears came in 7th, just 2 wins outside the top 4.
 The Reserve and Youth teams didn't fare any better, finishing 9th and 10th respectively.

 During the season the Bears celebrated the 100-year milestone for the club.
 Over 300 supporters, officials and ex players attended the dinner which saw the Team of the Century named.
-The team featured 14 Bear legends – Jack Avis Snr, John Bond, Jack Gilmore, Warrren Halverson, Roy Johnson, Dennis King, Jack Manion, Jim McNabb, Tom Oliver, Tom Snedden, John J Turnbull, John T Turnbull, Jim Wilkinson, and Jim Williams.
+The team featured 14 Bear legends – Jack Avis Snr, John Bond, Jack Gilmore, Warren Halverson, Roy Johnson, Dennis King, Jack Manion, Jim McNabb, Tom Oliver, Tom Snedden, John J Turnbull, John T Turnbull, Jim Wilkinson, and Jim Williams.